Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 Treat the petition and the equities as one story.
 Especially in EB-1A and NIW cases, the merits evidence and the discretionary equities should reinforce each other, not live in separate silos.

 Run the AOS-versus-consular decision as an actual decision.
 In any case with a status blemish, parole-based presence, or — for our practice — a PP 10949 nationality, weigh the two paths deliberately and document the reasoning.
+Consular processing has its own risks — the consular doctrine of nonreviewability is real, and applicants outside the U.S. lose the EAD and travel flexibility that adjustment provides — but in some cases it is the better path, and that case should be made on the facts rather than assumed away.

 Expect more process.
 Anticipate more Requests for Evidence and Notices of Intent to Deny, and longer discretionary write-ups in any denial.
 Prepare the record to survive that scrutiny on the first pass.